 Get your hands dirty

 The quality of the soil is essential when you want the seedlings and plants to flourish.
 But can you just look at the soil and wish for this to happen?
 You have to get in there and get your hands dirty.
-You have to dig, plant, till, water, fertilize and nurture the plant for it to take root and then flourish.
+You have to dig, plant, till, water, fertilise and nurture the plant for it to take root and then flourish.

 The case is similar with data as well.
 You have to get in there and get your hands dirty.
 You have to identify new ways to make the data work.
 You have to implement new techniques, stretch your imagination, and sift through the mountains of data to see new patterns and connections that matter.
 You have to irrigate the channels to make data more intelligent by using intelligent algorithms that help you make more sense of the data.
-And by working this data, you get visualizations and insights- much like the flowers blooming in the soil.
+And by working this data, you get visualisations and insights- much like the flowers blooming in the soil.

 If you look at soil directly, it is nothing but a big mass of dirt.
 Similarly, if you just look at data in isolation is nothing but a set of disconnected facts and a lot of numbers.
-It is only when you start working with the data in a specific manner, use the tools to nurture it, irrigate it, clean it and fertilize it that it becomes an asset – a rich, fruit-bearing tree.
+It is only when you start working with the data in a specific manner, use the tools to nurture it, irrigate it, clean it and fertilise it that it becomes an asset – a rich, fruit-bearing tree.